Sir John Eliot Gardiner / The English Baroque Soloists / Monteverdi Choir

 The general setting was essentially identical to that of “L’Orfeo“, with very minor changes.
 The harp was now in the right-side part of the orchestra, Gardiner was conducting (sitting) in front of the left-hand part.
-The choir was reduced to a few male voices in this opera.
+In this opera, the choir consisted of a few male voices.
 For the few choir scenes these singers stood at the rear edge of the podium, on a little, stair-like tribune.
 The solo singers moved from the rear to the front of the podium and back, either using the gap between the two orchestral groups, or (rarely) on the outer sides.
 Occasionally, they would interact with the orchestra.
 The two recorder players were now sitting in an acoustically more favorable position, at the left edge of the podium.

 The text of the opera was projected in German and English onto a screen in front of the (closed) organ table.
 There was no audience on the podium gallery.
 That space was occasionally used for the performance as well.

 There was no scenery, and with minor exceptions, no equipment was used (other than clothing), and lighting served to illuminate the location where the action happened, to “set the scene”.
 The white walls around the podium appeared in red, yellow, blue, etc. color lighting, again to set the stage for the action.
 The costumes were again simple and timeless, though more colorful than in “L’Orfeo“.
 The looks and to some degree also the character of a singer determine how the viewer perceives a role on stage.
 In a semi-stage production like this one, costumes are of lesser importance.
 However, they do indicate, highlight (and occasionally distort) the character in the opera.
 More on how the direction (and the costumes) depicted the roles in the text below.